Dcenidoo/G3-CS132-WFU-PROJECT/README.md

 The "WFU Group 3 - Portfolio Document" PDF file is the overall master file of the research project.

-On the other hand, the "WFU_Group_3_EDA" ipynb file is where collected data was processed and analyzed to come up with answers to the project's research questions and hypotheses
+On the other hand, the "WFU_Group_3_EDA" ipynb file is where collected data was processed for exploratory data analysis in order to come up with answers to the project's research questions and hypotheses.

 ---
 Miscelleneous